ros-perception/vision_msgs/README.md

 The class probabilities are stored with an array of ObjectHypothesis messages, which is essentially a map from integer IDs to float scores and poses.

-Message types exist separately for 2D (using `sensor_msgs/Image`) and 3D (using `sensor_msgs\PointCloud2`).
+Message types exist separately for 2D and 3D.
 The metadata that is stored for each object is application-specific, and so this package places very few constraints on the metadata.
 Each possible detection result must have a unique numerical ID so that it can be unambiguously and efficiently identified in the results messages.
 Object metadata such as name, mesh, etc. can then be looked up from a database.

 The only other requirement is that the metadata database information can be stored in a ROS parameter.
 We expect a classifier to load the database (or